"Coastal risk management will either be inter-territorial or it won't be".

 S.B.: There is a history of conflict between Montpellier and these communes, but it is tending to subside.
 A major study has been carried out on the future governance of the Gulf of Aigues-Mortes (GAM).
 It provided an opportunity for dialogue between Montpellier and the neighboring intercommunities, as well as with various public establishments, the Water Agency, the French Office for Biodiversity, etc. Coastal risk management will either be interterritorial or it won't be(Midi Libre 28/04/2023).

-Has the French government completely withdrawn from the issue of erosion?
+Has the French government completely withdrawn from the erosion issue?

 L.M.: No, as part of the Plan Littoral 21 program, the Region, the French government and the Banque des Territoires are working with six regions to implement local strategies for coastline management and spatial recomposition.
 The aim is to build on existing forms of cooperation.
 For the Gulf of Aigues-Mortes, the study serves as a stepping stone to building this strategy.